-Vegan Mashed Cauliflower with Kale and Mushroom
+Vegan Mashed Cauliflower

-Mashed cauliflower makes a great alternative to traditional mashed potatoes and is just as delicious.
+Vegan mashed cauliflower makes a great alternative to traditional mashed potatoes and is just as delicious.
 This version gets spruced up with kale, mushrooms, onion and plenty of garlic for a flavour-packed, super healthy, easy to make dish, perfect for any day of the week!

 - 1 1/2 crowns of cauliflower (1300 g), chopped into pieces